SalmanQureshi97/DJI-TELLO-DRONE-VR/README.md

 The command window will type each instruction and its reply.
 After the execution is finished, the commands will be stored in the log folder to name the test end time.
 ```
 ## Step 4
-Voice Recognition was automatically begin after default commands have executed
+Voice Recognition will automatically begin after default commands have executed
 ```
 Delay is added automatically
 ```